Portland Metro area and Surrounding Counties

 Call 503-648-4777 now to get your case on our next team meeting schedule

 Being convicted of Driving under the influence of intoxicants (DWI/DUI/DUII) has extremely serious consequences and penalties.
 If found guilty a first DUI, you could be fined a maximum of $6,250 up to $10,000, depending on the facts of your case.
-Your driver's license will be suspended for one year, and you will be required to submit to an alcohol evaluation at your own expense and to complete any treatment program recommended by the evaluator, and you could receive one year in the county jail.
-You will need a qualified DUI criminal defense attorney to represent you.
+Your driver's license will be suspended for one year and you will be required to submit to an alcohol evaluation at your own expense and to complete any treatment program recommended by the evaluator, and you could receive one year in the county jail.

-On a first DUI - DWI - DUII the court is most likely to order:
+On a first DUI - DWI - DUII the court is most likely to order at a minimum:

 - 18 months to 24 months of probation;